Weightlifting can support vacuum bell therapy by strengthening the weak back muscles responsible for proper posture.

 I focused mainly on the musculature of my chest, core, and back.
 You should never neglect back training.
 Those muscles are responsible for keeping your posture upright and sturdy.

 The combination of physical therapy and suction bell treatment made the dent in my chest unnoticeable.

 Performing bench presses, dips, chest flies, dumbbell pullovers, pull-ups, and rows will significantly impact your deformity.
 Weightlifting will strengthen you mentally and physically and help you build discipline for applying vacuum bell.

 Combining weightlifting and vacuum bell therapy made the dip in my chest much less noticeable.

 My chest muscles became toned and muscular, increasing my confidence in showing my chest to others.

 Bodybuilding Taught Me Discipline

-I didn’t have any struggle with the discipline of applying the vacuum bell daily.
+I didn’t struggle with the discipline of applying the vacuum bell daily.
 I genuinely believe that weightlifting was a direct factor in this.

-I always thought that performing these heavy exercises was ten times harder than having the discipline to put on the suction cup for a few hours in a day.
+I always thought performing these heavy exercises was ten times harder than having the discipline to put on the suction cup for a few hours a day.

 Applying the vacuum device will be a breeze if you go to the gym for a few days a week.
 Additionally, I highly recommend you do yoga, Pilates, or other posture-improving exercises before starting the vacuum bell treatment.